Gravedigger says he was fired for blowing whistle

 After terminating the whistleblower, StoneMor initially contested Blazys unemployment insurance claim but eventually dropped its objections and he was able to collect benefits.
 Since being fired, the 58-year-old has struggled to find work and is homeless.
 He sleeps in his car most nights and the lack of a permanent address has made it even tougher to land employment.

 But Blazys has no regrets.
 In fact, he wishes he would have been more forceful when sounding the alarm.
-The third-generation gravedigger thinks back to the lessons his father taught him about reverence for the dead at Saint Casimir Cemetery in Chicago.
+The third-generation gravedigger thinks back to the lessons his father taught him about reverence for the dead at St. Casimir Cemetery in Chicago.

 “You have to respect it, man.
 That’s how I was brought up.
 Do the right thing,” Blazys says.
 “I went to work with a song in my heart every morning….
 I love doing this, I really do.
 Like in the spring, getting the flowers from Home Depot and putting them in.
 ‘Let's make it look pretty.’
 I love that."

-Blazys is asking a jury decide whether he was wrongfully terminated.
+Blazys is asking a jury to decide whether he was wrongfully terminated.
 He says wants to be reinstated at Roselawn.

 "So everybody, when they see me, will know that I’m keeping everything in check.
 That’d really make me happy,” Blazys says.
 “Now everything is going to be done the right way because Reymond’s around and he ain't screwing around.
 I would love to have my job back.
 I would love it.”